Ultimate Guide to Mastering Your Pull-Ups: Tips and Techniques for All Levels

 Woman doing an assisted pull-up with a band

 Here are some progressions to help you nail a pull-up, in part recommended by Colorado-based personal training company Barpath Fitness.
+If you train in a commercial gym, you can also use an assisted pull-up machine to bridge the gap toward your first rep.

-• Start by hanging.
+• Step 1: Start by hanging.
 Yup.
 Just hang on the pull-up bar.
 Don’t worry about anything else.
 Don’t think about engaging any muscles.
 Work up to 60 seconds.
 This helps build your grip strength.

-• Now make that hang active.
+• Step 2: Now make that hang active.
 Once you can dangle for 60 seconds, let’s keep hanging around but with some intention.
 Turn on your core and try to put your body in a hollow position.
 Tighten your legs and glutes.
 Keep your legs tight together (think: No energy leaks!).
 Practice these 60-second activated hangs for reps, just like any other exercise.

-• Start making a connection with your scaps.
+• Step 3: Start making a connection with your scaps.
 As you hang, depress and retract your scapula.
 This looks like pulling your shoulder blades back and down.
 These are called scap pull-ups.
 Try these for 3 sets of 10 or so.

-• Train the negatives.
+• Step 5: Train the negatives.
 Pulling up is harder than letting go, so now practice your negatives.
 Jump up or use the resistance band to get your chin above the bar (still palms up), but now slowwwwwwly lower your body in a controlled manner, keeping your muscles all turned on.
 Try to take five to 10 seconds for your descent.
 Do these in reps/sets until that 10-second descent is solid.
 Then combine #4 and #5: Hold for 30 seconds, lower for 10.
 Keep practicing this, building strength, until you feel ready to move on.

-• Now try the same progression of #3, #4, and #5 with an overhand grip, and slightly wider.
+• Step 6: Now try the same progression of #3, #4, and #5 with an overhand grip, and slightly wider.
 All these exercises are building your muscles, grip, and mental familiarity with the movement, so they’re valuable in and of themselves.

 OTHER WAYS TO IMPROVE YOUR PULL-UPS